 Research shows that leading organizations are looking for ways to mitigate risk by taking a broader view of the supply chain.
 As Gartner puts it, "Today, supply chain teams design to improve time to market for new products, harvest opportunities through tax efficiency, meet corporate sustainability goals, balance risk with opportunity, and manage product complexity."

-Despite this talent shortfall, PwC's 17th Annual Global CEO Survey found that 62 percent of US CEOs expect to hire more people in 2014.
+Despite this talent shortfall, PwC's 18th Annual Global CEO Survey found that 50 percent of CEOs expect to hire more people in 2015, with 81 percent saying their organizations are looking for a much broader range of skills.
 That leaves human resources executives stuck between market forces and executive demands.

 "My conversations with CHROs throughout the world reveal that the shrewdest among them are finding opportunities to help their companies thrive amidst upheaval.
 These CHROs are focusing on three important areas," says Bertrand Dussert, vice president of HCM transformation and thought leadership for Oracle.